schwilklab/shrubflam/README.md

 ## Burning trials notes

-# Thermocouples and Discs distnce from the scale ( By which measuring the flame height)
+# Thermocouples and Disks distnce from the scale ( By which measuring the flame height)
-# Distance
+# Distances
  - From scale to first thermocouple 19.05 cm
- - From scale to disc one 31.75 cm
+ - From scale to disk one 31.75 cm
  - From scale to second thermometer 40.64 cm
- - From scale to disc two 57.15 cm
+ - From scale to disk two 57.15 cm
  - From scale to third thermocouple 69.85 cm

 # Height:

- - From bed (where we put the sample for pre-heation) to first thermocouple 17.78 cm
- - From bed (where we put the sample for pre-heation) to disc one 16.51 cm
- - From bed (where we put the sample for pre-heation) to second thermocouple 18.415 cm
- - From bed (where we put the sample for pre-heation) to disc two 17.145
- - From bed (where we put the sample for pre-heation) to third thermocouple 20.32 cm
+From bed (where we put the sample for pre-heation) to first thermocouple 17.78 cm From bed (where we put the sample for pre-heation) to disc one 16.51 cm From bed (where we put the sample for pre-heation) to second thermocouple 18.415 cm From bed (where we put the sample for pre-heation) to disc two 17.145 From bed (where we put the sample for pre-heation) to third thermocouple 20.32 cm
 ## Other notes